 The organisation initiating the personal data transfer will be responsible for carrying out the assessment.

-If your organisation is a data controller and engages a data processor who conducts a transfer of personal data outside of the UK (for example, if a UK based processor sends personal data to a sub-processor in the US), it will be the processor who is responsible for carrying out the assessment.
-However (in this scenario) you as the controller will still be responsible for carrying out careful due diligence regarding the proposed international data transfer (which can itself be very complex).
+If your organisation is a data controller and you engage a data processor who conducts a transfer of personal data outside of the UK (for example, if a UK-based processor sends personal data to a sub-processor in the US), it will be the processor who is responsible for carrying out the assessment.
+However, in this scenario, you, as the controller, will still be responsible for carrying out careful due diligence regarding the proposed international data transfer (which can itself be very complex).

-This again presents difficulties, since processors may be concerned of the compliance burden involved when transferring personal data outside of the UK.
+This again presents difficulties, as processors may be concerned about the compliance burden involved in transferring personal data outside the UK.

 What does it mean if no Transfer Risk Assessment is carried out when it should be?

-Transfer Risk Assessments are mandatory and where they are required but not carried out, international transfers of personal data outside of the UK should not go ahead.
+Transfer Risk Assessments are mandatory, and where they are required but not carried out, international transfers of personal data outside the UK should not proceed.

-If an organisation transfers personal data outside of the UK without conducting this assessment when necessary, this is a breach of the UK GDPR and serious enforcement action could follow – see our article on what happens if you get data protection wrong for information on the various potential implications of breaching UK GDPR.
-It remains to be seen as to how the ICO will enforce breaches of the law in this complex and fast-moving area – compliance is therefore all the more important.
+If you transfer data outside the UK without conducting this assessment when necessary, it is a breach of the UK GDPR, and serious enforcement action could follow.
+It remains to be seen how the ICO will enforce violations of the law in this complex and fast-moving area – compliance is therefore all the more important.